JCollinJones25/trade_tracker/README.md

 ![wireframe](https://github.com/JCollinJones25/Project-3/blob/main/public/images/wireframe.png?raw=true)

 ## User Stories
-As a user, I want to see current stock market data displayed so that I can research particular stock data.
+As a user, I want to see current stock market data.
+As a user, I want a user-friendly UI that is easy to navigate.
-As a user, I want to see both general information on the market and on individual stocks.
+As a user, I want to see visual aids such as charts or graphs.

 ### MVP Goals ✅